Qarani-m/Hackathon-Stuff-Grp-2/README.md

 - *React*: Frontend framework for creating components.

 - *Vite*: Build tool that aims to provide a faster and leaner development experience for modern web projects.

+Contributing

+.
+We welcome contributions from the community.
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on GitHub.

+Contact

+.
+For any inquiries or assistance regarding the application, you can contact SuluhuAdmin at suluhuadmin@admin.